 Stream bank and channel alteration permits submitted for Hydraulic Notices under the Stream Protection Act and 310 permits under the Natural Streambed and Land Preservation Act were responded to during the year.
-Seven conservation districts' 310 permits were reviewed during the year and recommendations were made to protect fish habitat.
+Several hundred conservation districts' 310 permits and Notices of Construction, Stream Protection Act permits were reviewed during the year and recommendations were made to protect fish habitat.
 Violations of these permit processes were reviewed and mitigation efforts designed and implemented.
 Statewide forest practices were reviewed on a random sample of logged areas with a statewide BMP audit team.

-4. Maintain water quality at current or improved conditions as reported in the 1986 Montana 305(b) Water Quality Report to the U.S. Environmental Protection Agency.
+4. Maintain water quality at current or improved conditions as reported in the 1986 Montana 305(b) Water Quality Report to the U. S. Environmental Protection Agency.